-PIM and digital transformation go hand-in-hand and, if you haven’t already got a PIM (product information management) platform in place, well, it’s a love story waiting to happen.
+PIM and digital transformation really do go hand-in-hand.
+If you haven’t already got a PIM (product information management) platform in place, well, it’s a love story waiting to happen.
 IDC predicts that, by 2024, 50% of IT spend will relate to digital transformation.
-IT departments and senior management need to drill down on where this spend will be allocated, and why.
+Therefore, IT departments and senior management need to drill down on where to allocate this spend, and why.
 If digital transformation is a priority for you, a PIM should be as well!

 One of the main aims of digital transformation is to promote working in a more joined-up way.
 This isn’t just in terms of the technology you use, but also in terms of being able to collaborate across departments.
 A PIM helps with both these factors.
-This ultimately enables IT departments and Senior Management to focus their efforts elsewhere.
+Ultimately, this enables IT departments and Senior Management to focus their efforts elsewhere.

 Bringing systems together

 A sticking point for IT departments when it comes to digital transformation is how legacy systems can be integrated with new ones.
 For instance, an ERP will have a pre-defined way of managing and organizing product data.
 An ERP is more transactional and will focus solely on getting stock in and out.
 Furthermore, there are no capabilities in terms of product data enrichment.

 With businesses dealing with an increasing amount of complex data on a regular basis, IT departments should consider how to smoothly connect disparate systems so they work in harmony.

 A PIM enables data from any given source to be collected, enriched, and distributed across all channels.
 The PIM aggregates your data so that datasets can then be created easily, quickly, and efficiently.

 This drives efficiency thanks to the automation of the data collection, management, and distribution.
 It also means there will be less human error and greater consistency.
 Data sets can be pre-determined within a PIM, so IT departments save a load of time by not having to do this manually for each individual product.